aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/ooxmlsaveoptions/password/_index.md

 ### Remarks

-In order to save document without encryption this property should be ``None`` or empty string.
+In order to save document without encryption this property should be ``null`` or empty string.